Rachel Riemann Akera

 David Farren has lived with his wife since 1999 not far from the Rensselaer Plateau on a 23-acre wooded property in New Lebanon, Columbia County.
 He delights in tending his half-acre pond stocked with koi and one remaining golden orfe, enlarging his gardens each year, and hiking and snowshoeing over his and adjoining undeveloped land to enjoy unimpeded vistas of the Catskills, a hemlock ravine and ancient forest patches.
 More than 1,500 acres of surrounding land drain through his pond, among the largest catchment areas in Columbia County.
 He has been an active member of the New Lebanon Conservation Advisory Council since 2012 and serves as treasurer of the Corkscrew Rail Trail Association.
 He helped launch the pioneering museum Behold!
 New Lebanon, which celebrates rural life in America in uniquely immersive ways.
 In his professional career, more than half in educational publishing, David travelled first from his Chicago base throughout four Midwestern states before being promoted to manage college textbook sales in the U.S., overseas territories and Canada from New York City.
 He later managed international sales and marketing for Houghton Mifflin Company in Boston, averaging 18 weeks of overseas travel for 15 years.
 More recently, he worked in administration for the SUNY System offices in Albany and for Hunter College near his apartment in the Upper East Side of Manhattan.
 As a consultant, he edits, researches and writes collateral materials for an international communications firm.
 A graduate of Williams College, he serves as head agent for his class and completed a three-year term as Alumni Fund Vice-Chair.
 He has also been a long-time class agent for Phillips Exeter Academy and an active parent volunteer for the schools and colleges his two sons attended.
 His sons are alumni of Camp Becket in the Berkshires, where both rose to leadership roles and his wife served two terms as trustee.
 In addition to the Rensselaer Plateau Alliance, David supports numerous cultural and environmental organizations, including the Columbia Land Conservancy, Hawthorne Valley Farmscape Ecology Program, Shaker Museum | Mount Lebanon, and Tannery Pond Concerts.

 Since 2009, Keith has lived in Wynantskill with his two boys, Owen and Ethan.
 They spend their time exploring the woods and creeks of the Rensselaer Plateau and Southern Vermont, usually finding things to jump from into water with their yellow lab, Lucy.
 During the warm months of the year, you can spot their car by the kayaks on the roof and bikes loaded on the trunk.
 While growing up, Keith lived in several cities on the East Coast, but spent much of his time in the hills and valleys of southern Vermont, wandering woods and waterways.
 After college, Keith studied law and philosophy at the University of Connecticut, then specialized his studies in environmental law at Lewis & Clark in Portland, Oregon.
-He remained in Pacific Northwest to practice law, representing community groups and environmental organizations in land use and environmental disputes.
+He remained in the Pacific Northwest to practice law, representing community groups and environmental organizations in land use and environmental disputes.
 Then, after the birth of his oldest son Owen, he shifted to full-time teaching.
 He has taught at the University of Oregon School of Law, Texas A & M School of Law (formerly Texas Wesleyan), and Albany Law School.
 Keith has published three books and dozens of articles on environmental law and ethics, land-use planning, climate change, sustainability and property.
 His current research focuses on local environmental governance and ecosystem services (the manner in which functioning ecosystems provide valuable benefits to human life and well-being).

 Lawrence Howard is a partner in the firm of Shulman, Howard and McPherson, LLP and has made a career of promoting progressive land use planning in the Hudson and Mohawk River Valleys, the Capital District and the Southern Adirondacks.
 He has been providing professional legal and planning services to public, private and non-profit clients since 1996 including help with land use, zoning, real estate, wills and estates, environmental and geographical impact analysis.
 With a focus on collaboration with local governments, land trusts and the agricultural community, he has worked to preserve farmland, to preserve open space and to protect land on a regional scale.
 Working with public and private clients, he has advised innovative developers in their efforts to plan mixed use developments and conservation subdivisions, counseled municipal planning and zoning boards, and drafted numerous local zoning laws.
 Lawrence Howard holds a Masters degree in City and Regional Planning from Pratt Institute and a law degree from Brooklyn Law School and has spoken on land use and zoning issues at events sponsored by the American Planning Association, the Land Trust Alliance, the New York Association of Towns, and the New York Planning Federation.
 He is also a principal of Blueberry Ridge Stewardship Services, LLC, which was formed to facilitate and expand land conservation through the provision of professional planning, monitoring and documentation services.